YogaNovvaindra/kube/cloudflare-operator/README.md

 ### 2. Configure Tunnel

-Update `cloudflare-secret.yml` with your sealed Email and Account ID.
+Update `cluster-tunnel.yml` with your Cloudflare Account ID.

+Note: `accountId` must be in the YAML file as it is required by the operator schema and cannot be read from the secret for this resource type.

 **How to find Cloudflare Account ID:**